WayPointVenturesOrg/templates/1-sentinel-deploy/README.md

-# what does this template / script do
+# What does this template / script do

 List at very high level what the script does and what resources it deploys